WGBH-MLA/AAPB2/app/views/exhibits/native-narratives/contemporary-news.md

 - [*Warm Springs Program*, "Salmon in the Native American Culture"](https://americanarchive.org/catalog/cpb-aacip_204-515mkrb0) (KWSO-FM, Warm Springs, Oregon, 1994)

-    This episode of the Warm Springs Program focuses on salmon in the Native American culture.
+    This episode of the *Warm Springs Program* focuses on salmon in the Native American culture.
 Included are discussions by tribal members, who discuss their views on salmon.

-- [*The Alabama Experience*; "The Chief: Calvin McGee and the Forgotten Indians"](https://americanarchive.org/catalog/cpb-aacip-7f0edde25d2) (University of Alabama Center for Public Television, 1995)
+- [*The Alabama Experience*; "The Chief: Calvin McGhee and the Forgotten Creeks"](https://americanarchive.org/catalog/cpb-aacip-7f0edde25d2) (University of Alabama Center for Public Television, 1995)

-    The Poarch Creek Indians in Alabama didn't have a chief until Calvin McGee stepped up in 1948.
+    The Poarch Creek Indians in Alabama didn't have a chief until Calvin McGhee (Poarch Creek, 1903-1970) stepped up in 1948.
 His goals: have the Poarch Creek Indians in Alabama recognized, improve educational opportunities for Indian children, and try to get Indians paid for the land that was taken from them.
-The program focuses on the history of Poarch Creek Indians, McGee's fight to get Indian children into high schools, the creation of a role for Poarch Creek Indians, and the lawsuit pertinent to the land payment with the Poarch Creek Indians in Oklahoma.
+The program focuses on the history of Poarch Creek Indians, McGhee's fight to get Indian children into high schools, the creation of a role for Poarch Creek Indians, and the lawsuit pertinent to the land payment with the Poarch Creek Indians in Oklahoma.

 - [*Bemidji Race Relations*](https://americanarchive.org/catalog/cpb-aacip_526-nv9959dg76) (Minnesota Public Radio, 1995)